 Let's use another analogy.
 Sometimes, I think of life like a river running to the sea.
-On the top of the mountain the river begins and we are like sticks swept up by the current and we begin our journey of life to the sea.
-As we ride the currents on this great adventure we often come close to other sticks - other life.
+On the top of the mountain the river begins and we are like sticks that are swept up by the current and then we begin our journey of life to the sea.
+As we ride the currents on this great adventure we often come close to other sticks - other Life.
 They may be our friends or people we work with.
 On occasion we may even cross over each other, connecting as one, riding the current together for a while.
 These may be our closest relationships - our spouses, our family, or our special pet.
 As we drift in the currents sometimes we get caught in back eddies.
 We become stuck and swirl round and round in one spot until at some point we break free and enter the current again to continue our journey.

 Drifting in the currents to the sea seems much like destiny - events beyond our control - but it is not to be forgotten that each of us, however great or small, has energy we can put out to the world to change it.
 As the stick circles in the back eddy, it is not always the case that we must wait for the current to come sweep us along again.
 If we are close, and conditions are right, sometimes we have the energy within ourselves to take us far enough to break free of the back eddy, and flow again in the main current.
 Each of us can make a difference.